huangrh/pldfit/README.md

 -----
 ### Introduction
 [R](https://cran.r-project.org/) is widely used in statistics analysis.
 A data frame is the most common way of storing data in [R](https://cran.r-project.org/).
 It is easy to convert biosensor data into a data frame.
 The purpose of this package is to use [R](https://cran.r-project.org/) to develop novel models and fit the protein-ligand interaction data obtained from biosensor (both BLI and SPR).
+In this packages, we first developed a dimerization model and successfully applied it to determined the dimerization constant and kinetic parameters of [von Willebrand factor propeptide](http://www.pnas.org/content/105/2/482.full).

 -----
 There are two popular biosensor techniques to study protein-ligand insteraction: